 - The ShareTM technology that helps translate your apps with shared translations.

-- A variety of add-ons such as the Virtual Translator that can make your life as a multilingual app developer a lot easier.
+- A variety of localization services such as the Virtual Translator that can make your life as a multilingual app developer a lot easier.

 It just suits all the needs!
 And one important thing, it’s very affordable, unlike others